 For starters, it is important to get into why this is so.
 And an understanding of these reasons might actually help you de-construct male models photos poses.

 It is no surprise that women and men are different from each other.

-When they come to be photographed, they come in with different expectation, goals and images attached to them already.
+When they come to be photographed, they come in with different expectations, goals, and images attached to them already.
 The trend of the day dictates that female portrait photoshoots usually revolve more around fashion and glamour.
-Hence, photographing them involves focusing more on their beauty, makeup, clothes and accessories.
+Hence, photographing them involves focusing more on their beauty, makeup, clothes, and accessories.

-This might not be the case with male portrait photography.
+This might not be the case with male portrait photography poses.
 Unless the photoshoot is for a fashion label, male portrait photoshoots rarely emphasize clothing, accessories or enhanced beauty.

-Moreover, there are different stereotypes attached with both the genders that your clients might prefer highlighting in their distinctive photoshoots.
+Moreover, there are different stereotypes attached to both genders that your clients might prefer highlighting in their distinctive photoshoots.
 Women can get away with both feminine and slightly masculine looks.
 However, generally, it is demanded that they be portrayed as curvy, stylish figures with flawless beauty.

 Based on this, and interestingly, your commercial clients may want a different look from the male and female portraits they’ve assigned you, even if both are intended to advertise the same product or service.

 In line with this stream of thought, many clients would come to you for male portrait photographs with certain objectives in mind.
 Being a good professional, it is your first and foremost duty to make them feel comfortable and understand their objectives fully before getting on with the assignment.

 It is only then that you can work towards determining the posing for your male portrait assignment.

 Furthermore, before you actually get on with the photo shoot, it is important to get to know the male model a bit.
 You should make him feel comfortable and welcomed on the set and should get to know his personality a bit.
 This way when the time comes for him to pose, you could help him let loose and guide him towards appropriate poses.